 Islam as one of the major religions in the world has a very strong connection with the Arabic language, which is considered the language of the religion.
 Muslims both Arab and non-Arabs speak and study this language.
 Learning Arabic promotes tolerance and understanding towards the religion and the culture.

 “I was really glad that I had the opportunity to learn Arabic.
 It was both interesting and challenging to learn the language and was a class I looked forward to every week.
-Learning Arabic has also allowed me to gain a better understanding of Arab culture and let me meet new friends who too share an interest in Arabic.” - Zhang Xiatong
+Learning Arabic has also allowed me to gain a better understanding of the Arab culture and let me meet new friends who too share an interest in Arabic.” - Zhang Xiatong

 “Learning Arabic has helped me to also understand another culture and helped me to appreciate the beautiful alphabets and language.
 With kind Teachers, they make learning the language fun and engaging.
 Take up the Arabic course if you want a unique experience! “ - Joy Tay Yi Lie